What Are The Dangers Of Attention-Seeking Behavior?

 Attention-seeking behavior refers to a way that a person acts, consciously or unconsciously, to gain attention.
 Those seeking attention may behave in various ways to catch the attention of an individual or group.
 For instance, they may do or say something controversial to provoke reactions from others.
 They may exaggerate stories, accomplishments, or experiences to gain praise, admiration, or sympathy.
 They may pretend not to know how to do certain things so others will pay attention to help or teach them.

-Attention-seeking behavior does not necessarily indicate a mental illness, though it can be a symptom or sign of some mental illnesses.
+Attention-seeking behavior does not necessarily indicate a mental illness, though it can be a symptom or sign of some personality disorders.
 Those labeled attention seekers may operate without regard for others’ feelings and experiences, but they’re not always mean or selfish.
 Still, they may also exhibit potential behavior problems that can sometimes damage relationships or start a conflict.

 Typical dangers of attention-seeking behavior include: